sjvignesh/sjvignesh.github.io/README.md

  - About page with Vignesh's bio and skills.
  - Projects page showcasing Vignesh's projects with descriptions, screenshots, and links to GitHub repositories.
  - Contact page with a contact form.

+ **License**

+This project is licensed under the MIT License.
+See the LICENSE file for more information.